Adjudication in New South Wales and the UK: A UK Supreme Court decision highlights a key difference

 Position in New South Wales

-A comparison between relevant terms of the E&W Construction Act and the NSW SOPA is set out below:
+A comparison between the relevant terms of the E&W Construction Act and the NSW SOPA is set out below:

 Term